VladPrytula/reinforcement_learning_search_from_scratch/docs/book/ch08/exercises_labs.md

 **Objective:** Empirically verify the benefit of a learned baseline in a stochastic environment.

-This lab directly implements the "Failure → Diagnosis → Fix" narrative from §8.5: we run Vanilla REINFORCE (Act I), observe the variance problem, then run REINFORCE + Baseline (Act III) to see the fix in action.
+This lab directly implements the "Failure -> Diagnosis -> Fix" narrative from Section 8.5: we run Vanilla REINFORCE (Act I), observe the variance problem, then run REINFORCE + Baseline (Act III) to see the fix in action.

 #### Protocol